kutuluk/js13k-ecs/README.md

 #### `process(...systems)`

 Adds systems for use by the library.
 Systems must be instances of classes or objects.
-Systems must implement the `update(delta)` method.
+Systems must implement the `update` method.

 #### `create(id)`

-Creates an entity with the specified id.
-If id is not specified, serial numbers starting with 1 are generated and encoded in base36.
+Creates the entity with the specified `id`.
+If `id` is not specified, serial numbers starting with 1 are generated and encoded in base36.
+Returns the created entity.

 #### `get(id)`